0x4ka/Quartz/content/thoughts/A structure inside and outside the company.md

 ---
-title: A structure inside and outside the company
+title: "A structure inside and outside the company"
 date: 1970-01-20T18:13:52.976Z
 tags:
 ---